jgmalcolm/jgmalcolm.github.io/_posts/2016-09-02-surgical-subintern.md

 - **Falling asleep.** Do not be seen dozing off to sleep.
 Activity is key to staying awake.
-Keep moving in very small, unseen ways: bounce your foot, gently tap out a beat with your finger, pinch yourself to where you're sure you caused a bruise.
+Keep moving in very small, unseen ways: bounce your foot, gently tap out a beat with your finger, pinch yourself so hard you flinch.
   Stand up; if you need to be less obvious, excuse yourself to the restroom, and when you come back just stand in the background instead of resuming your seat.
 Drink water.
 Chew gum.
 Write notes, anything that is being said, whatever comes to mind, just keep scribbling words.
 Anything to force you to move and stay engaged.